Top 13 Historical Places in Pakistan That You Must Visit

 The ruins contain artefacts from the Bronze Age.
 According to estimates, the city has a population of 23,500 people and covers 150 hectares (370 acres).

 The Harappan Civilization has its origins in cultures such as Mehrgarh, which date back to around 6000 BC.
 In 2600 BC, Harappa and Mohenjo Daro were founded in the Indus River Valley.
+Also check out housing societies in Islamabad.

 13. Saidpur Village